 The house gets darker and darker until you find yourself in a simple square lounge, five metres by five, with an ancient, cold fireplace and a crowd of dining chairs and a two seater couch occupied by one boy, or man.
 Someone very large yet young-looking.
 There’s another, smaller male on an armchair in the corner.
 The two guys are watching – seriously? – MTV Africa, playing on a tiny 32 inch TV, streaming from a small computer.
 The screen shows some kind of Senegal pop music with slutty dancers and playboys in racecars weaving through the crowded markets of Dakar or Lagos or wherever, throwing fistfuls of bullets at everyone like rice.

 The larger boy is wearing black sunglasses, camouflage pants and no shirt.
 The way he sits upright, he looks like some sort of a homebound king, or dictator.
 He’s patting a knife on his thigh.

 ‘Sup, guys, I’m Kevin.
 Guys?
 GUYS.’

 The younger refugee leans around his cousin.
 ‘What you like, Mr Kevin?’

 ‘Listen, I got some books here in my bag, see?
 B-A-G. Bag.
 This book’s pretty choice.
 WordFind.
 You guys do many of those back home, or…?’

 The smaller boy offers you a packet of wafers.
 ‘You like snack?’

 You chew a wafer suspiciously.
-It dries your mouth out so you crack open a can of Red Bull.
+It dries your mouth out so you crack open a Red Bull.
 The boy’s eyes widen as you drink it.

 ‘What’s your name anyway, dude?’